Are standing desks a fad? Alternatively, are there real health benefits of standing desks?

-This is evident enough, right from the time we wake up till the time we hit the sack, we’re sitting all the time—in our cars stuck in traffic, in our office staring at our screens and even after work, binge-watching Netflix.
+This is evident enough, right from the time we wake up till the time we hit the sack, we’re sitting all the time—in our cars stuck in traffic, in our office staring at our screens and even after work, binge-watching the Game of Thrones.

 All these factors have lead up to the increasing cases of “lifestyle diseases.”
 Lifestyle diseases can range from heart ailments to diabetes, from obesity to back pain, and even sometimes cancers.

-Although the best part is, you can change your lifestyle and can reduce all such fatal health risks.
+But the silver lining is that you can easily change your lifestyle through simple measures and reduce these fatal health risks.

 How Standing Desks Are Better For Your Health

-A standing desk, which is also called a sit-stand desk, is a desk that can be adjusted to allow you to work while standing.
+Standing desks, also called sit-stand desks, are desks that can be adjusted to allow you to work while standing.

-In fact, an adjustable standing desk converter, which happens to be the recent innovation in office ergonomics space, takes this a step further.
-With a desktop standing desk converter you don’t need to replace your desk; just put place the converter on your table and adjust the level of your workstation by raising it or lowering it down, enabling you to sit or stand to work by manually or electrically adjusting the height of your workstation.
+A recent innovation called adjustable standing desk converter, takes this a step further.
+With a standing desk converter you don’t need to replace your desk – just put place the converter on your table.
+You can sit or stand to work by manually or electrically adjusting the height of your workstation.

 Here are the 5 science-backed health benefits of standing desks: